-Highway connections between the destinations on the Croatian coast and the central Europe are improving more and more.
+Highway connections between the destinations on the Croatian coast and Central Europe are improving more and more.
 During the summer months traffic is quite dense at border crossings, which can cause minor congestions.
 You need a valid driver's license and Green insurance card to enter Croatia and drive through it.
 Toll is charged on highways, semi-highways and bridges according to the section (road) length and vehicle type.
-It can be paid at toll boxes in cash, with credit cards (American Express, Diners, MasterCard, Maestro, Visa) or cheques (the lowest amount per cheque 10,00 Kuna).
+It can be paid at toll booths in cash, with credit cards (American Express, Diners, MasterCard, Maestro, Visa) or cheques (the lowest amount per cheque 10,00 Kuna).
 Toll can also be paid in Euros.

 - In Croatia, people drive on the right side of the road

-- Driving with headlights is obligatory during both day and night
+- Driving with headlights is obligatory during both day and night from 30th October to 26th March

-- Use of mobile phones while driving is not permitted while driving
+- Use of mobile phones while driving is not permitted

 - Use of seat belts is obligatory